zhoubihn/clisp-notes/key-points.md

 * an expression of the form `(x y)`  where `x` and `y` are S-expressions separated by a whitespace.

-Atoms in Lisp will be explained in the subsection [Atoms](#Atoms) below.
+Atoms in Common Lisp will be explained in the subsection [Atoms](#Atoms) below.

-In Lisp, all source codes and data can be represented by S-expressions.
+In Common Lisp, all source codes and data can be represented by S-expressions.
 For example, the arithmatic expression `1 + 2` can be represented by the S-expression
 ```